 Nova Scotia has more foggy days than anywhere else in Canada, but we still get some doozies in Ontario, too (we’re looking at you, Great Lakes).
 That’s why you still need to know how to drive in heavy fog, even if it only occurs every once in a while.
+Collisions won’t help your car insurance rates, and bad weather isn’t an excuse.
+It pays to prepare!

 The Ontario Ministry of Transportation advises against driving in it, if you can avoid it.
 Low visibility increases the chances of a collision, so it’s best for your safety and your insurance rates to avoid these conditions whenever possible.